-Experienced loans officers do not shop around for banks they are already approved with many banks.
+Experienced loans officers/brokers are already approved with many banks.
 A construction loan specialist does not "hope" that your loan will work they know upfront who has the best terms.
 The number one priority should always be to package your loan file and make sure it goes to the right bank.